Java is an object-oriented programming language with its own runtime environment.

 - Java programs are platform independent which means they can be run on any operating system with any type of processor as long as the Java interpreter is available on that system.

 - Java code that runs on one platform does not need to be recompiled to run on another platform, its called “write once, run anywhere” (WORA).

-- JVM executes Java code, but is written in platform specific languages such as C/C++/ASM etc. JVM is not written in Java and hence cannot be platform independent and Java interpreter is actually a part of JVM.
+- Java Virtual Machine (JVM) executes Java code, but is written in platform specific languages such as C/C++/ASM etc. JVM is not written in Java and hence cannot be platform independent and Java interpreter is actually a part of JVM.

 Where is Java being Used?

 Earlier, java was only used to design and program small computing devices but later adopted as one of the platform independent programming language and now according to Sun, 3 billion devices run java.

 Java is one of the most important programming language in today’s IT industries.

 - JSP – Java is used to create web applications like PHP and ASP, JSP(Java Server Pages) used with norman HTML tags, which helps to create dynamic web pages.